7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 - Brand licensing: Leveraging brand equity for new categories

-One entrepreneur achieved around $300,000 in revenue within 18 months, demonstrating the potential for rapid scaling with proper execution.
+Some entrepreneurs have reached six-figure revenue within 18 months, demonstrating the potential for rapid scaling with strong product-market fit, disciplined operations, and effective digital marketing.

-Candle and home fragrance brands face a unique challenge: most visitors browse multiple scents and styles before making a purchase decision.
-With an estimated 98% of visitors leaving without buying or sharing contact information, capturing these high-intent browsers becomes critical for growth.
+Candle and home fragrance brands face a unique challenge: most visitors browse multiple scents, gift sets, and seasonal collections before making a purchase decision.
+Many of those shoppers leave without buying or sharing contact information, which creates a signal gap across email, SMS, paid ads, and attribution.

 The Hidden Opportunity in Anonymous Traffic